 - 7.3.
 High Streets across the UK have continued to face challenges for many decades, including competition from out-of-town shopping centres (often destinations in their own right), and increasingly internet and mobile shopping.
 This has been exacerbated in recent years by the Covid-19 restrictions, followed by the ongoing cost of living crisis. - 7.4.
-Much work has already gone into Borehamwood town centre (Figure 13) to improve its attractiveness both to retailers and other providers as well as users.
+Much work has already gone into Borehamwood town centre (Figure 14) to improve its attractiveness both to retailers and other providers as well as users.
 The aim will be to build upon this work and evolve the role of the town centre into a multifunctional, accessible shared space.

-Figure 13: Borehamwood town centre footprint
+Figure 14: Borehamwood town centre footprint

 - 7.5.
-Citicentric was appointed by HBC in June 2022 to undertake a review of Borehamwood High Street and to recommend measures that could be taken to enhance its vibrancy for the future.
-Whilst the report has yet to be formally ratified, it has been independently prepared and the findings have been based on fairly extensive consultation with property owners, local businesses, the Town Council and HBC, HCC Highways as well as footfall information and onstreet audits. - 7.6.
-Ten objectives were explored (Figure 16) with costed recommendations. - 1.
-Create a clear political and senior management team with responsibility for addressing the challenges of the High Street - 2.
+Citicentric was appointed by HBC in June 2022 to undertake a review of Borehamwood Town Centre and to recommend measures that could be taken to enhance its vibrancy for the future.
+Whilst the report has yet to be formally ratified, it has been independently prepared and the findings have been based on fairly extensive consultation with property owners, local businesses, the Town Council and HBC, HCC Highways as well as footfall information and on-street audits. - 7.6.
+Ten objectives were explored (Figure 15) with costed recommendations.

+Figure 15: Ten objectives for the town centre

+- 1. Create a clear political and senior management team with responsibility for addressing the challenges of the High Street - 2.
 Build a strong collaborative partnership in the town centre - 3.
 Explore the potential of a Community Wealth Building approach in the town centre - 4.
 Increase the vibrancy of the High Street with a programme of activities and events - 5.
 Introduce a shop front design guide - 6.
 Encourage the use of upper parts for studio/workspace for the film industry - 7.
 Address the problems caused by fragmented ownership - 8.
 Undertake a review of all modes of transport and parking through/on the High Street - 9.
 Improve the public realm in conjunction with 8. above - 10.
-Resolve the issues of rear service roads where these are problematical
+Resolve the issues of rear service roads where these are problematical - 7.7.

-Figure 14: ten objectives for the town centre

-7.7.
 As part of the Elstree and Borehamwood Design Code and Guidance, the consultants from AECOM were commissioned to explore options for the town centre.
-Drawing on the Citicentric

-- report, feedback from the Community Survey and good practice from elsewhere, the following is recommended, set out more fully in the Design Code and Guidance: - 7.8.
+Drawing on the Citicentric report, feedback from the Community Survey and good practice from elsewhere, the following is recommended, set out more fully in the Design Code and Guidance: - 7.8.
 Shop fronts additional guidance is provided to ensure that shop fronts and signage is inkeeping with local character.
 Policy EB5 (Design of shop front signage) addresses this for both Borehamwood town centre and the cluster of retail units in Elstree village. - 7.9.
-Outdoor seating encouraging the use of outdoor seating, potentially widening pavements to enable this, to extend community activity on in the town centre including the night time economy, particularly in the summer months.
+Outdoor seating encouraging the use of outdoor seating, potentially widening pavements to enable this, to extend community activity on in the town centre including the nighttime economy, particularly in the summer months.
 These areas should be designed as part of any planning applications.

-Example of existing outdoor seating as part of a restaurant chain
+Example of compact existing outdoor seating as part of a restaurant